PwC India chief Sanjeev Krishnan frames VUCA economics as opportunity not threat at BT MindRush 2025

-Mr. Sanjeev Krishnan, Chairperson of PwC India, delivered a compelling address at BT MindRush 2025 on the imperative of “reinventing business for the future” in a world defined by unprecedented volatility, uncertainty, complexity, and ambiguity (VUCA).
+Sanjeev Krishnan, Chairperson of PwC India, delivered a compelling address at BT MindRush 2025 on the imperative of “reinventing business for the future” in a world defined by unprecedented volatility, uncertainty, complexity, and ambiguity (VUCA).
 He observed that while disruption is not new, its current pace and intensity demand a fundamentally different strategic approach.
 Rather than yielding to uncertainty, organisations must view disruption as an opportunity to reimagine business models, challenge established norms, and generate value where others perceive only chaos.

 Drawing on illustrative examples — from Airbnb and Uber (born of economic volatility) to 3D printing and autonomous vehicles (responses to uncertainty) and Netflix’s pivot from DVD rental to streaming (navigating ambiguity) — Krishnan distilled his insights into a five‑point framework for sustainable growth: